Men presenting themselves as pastors charged in $28M scheme

 Johnson, of Bowie, is expected to surrender to authorities on Monday, according to a spokeswoman for Hur’s office.
 Sarah Hall, an attorney for Johnson, declined to comment.

-Jali, formerly of Upper Marlboro, fled the U.S. in May 2019 but has been arrested in South Africa, Hur’s office said.
+Jali, formerly of Upper Marlboro, fled the U.S. in May 2019 after the scheme collapsed but has been arrested in his native South Africa, Hur’s office said.
 Office spokeswoman Marcia Murphy said Jali doesn’t have an attorney here yet.

 The Securities and Exchange Commission and the U.S. Commodity Futures Trading Commission also filed related civil actions against the defendants Friday.